arghyawning/cookieshell/README.md

 - activities.c: for handling the `activities` command
 - fgbg.c: for handling `fg` and `bg` commands
 - signals.c: for handling signal-related i.e the `ping` commands.
+- neonate.c: for handling the `neonate` command.
+- iman.c: for handling `iMan` commands.

 ## Assumptions